HELLO

-From the philosophy and practice of porridge emerges PoCo – Porridge Collective – where we are stronger together, doing small and thoughtful acts.We are an experimental studio, an artist run collective, a hub of mutual aid.We program and serve the public at the intersections of food, art, community, worldbuilding.
+From the philosophy and practice of porridge emerges PoCo – Porridge Collective – where we are stronger together, doing small and thoughtful acts.We are an artist run collective, an experimental lab, a hub of mutual aid.We program and serve the public at the intersections of food, art, community, worldbuilding.
 We have a deep belief that food is art and food is culture.
 And most importantly, food is a gathering of community.

 SUN 3/29 OPEN HOUSE